norpchen/ProcessGCode/README.md

 * Basic replacement of one command for another (swap G0 for G1, for example)
 * Comment out all instances of a specific code
 * Enforce a maximum and minimum extruder temperature
+* Resume from a given line number (experimental).
+All movement commands prior to line number will be tracked but not move the head.
+XY position will be recovered, but Z height must be set manually.
+Be careful of resuming after a retraction, as you might get a blob if your filament moves.
+* Convert all movement to absolute or relative mode
+* Remove or pad all comments.
+Padding comments puts a null movement G0 command in front of each comment to prevent the line from being stripped when sent to the printer by the host (useful if you need to track line numbers for a resume).

 Then the more fun KISSlicer specific stuff: